fbpx ...

 How are Renewable Energy Credits Created?

-Renewable energy credits (RECs) are created when a renewable energy source, such as solar or wind, creates one megawatt-hour (MWh) of electricity and transmits it to the grid.
-For example, if a wind power station generates 5 MWh of electricity, it has five renewable energy credits to retain or sell.
-If you or your business purchases those renewable energy credits, you are purchasing the “renewable” element of the wind farm’s power, and you may claim that 5 MWh of your electricity originated from a renewable source.
+Renewable energy credits (RECs), also known as REC credits or renewable credits, are created when a renewable energy source—such as solar or wind—generates one megawatt-hour (MWh) of electricity and transmits it to the grid.
+For example, if a wind power station produces 5 MWh of electricity, it earns five renewable energy credits to retain or sell.

 What is the Difference between Renewable Energy Credits and Carbon Credits?